Resources for commissioners

 Transforming care

-- Transforming Care Programme – template model agreements for the pooling and/or transferring of funds with local authorities, with covering note.
+- Template model agreements for the pooling and/or transferring of funds with local authorities, with covering note.

-- High impact actions for service improvement and delivery by Transforming Care Partnerships (published November 2016) – this document is intended to be complementary to the work on new models of care that is already underway and supports Transforming Care Partnerships (TCPs) to go further and faster by providing a focus for every member of the team to play their part to ensure their local care system is working effectively.
+- High impact actions for service improvement and delivery by Transforming Care Partnerships (published November 2016) – this document was intended to be complementary to the work on new models of care, supporting transforming care partnerships (TCPs) to go further and faster by providing a focus for every member of the team to play their part to ensure their local care system is working effectively.

 - Building the Right Support: Finance frequently asked questions (updated September 2016) – this provides frequently asked questions on financial arrangements to support commissioners and Transforming Care Partnerships in their planning process, these replace the original FAQs.

-- Building the right support (published October 2015) – this document provides a framework for commissioners to develop more community services for people with learning disabilities and /or autism, and includes information on the Transforming Care Partnerships that are leading service re-design across England.
+- Building the right support (published October 2015) – this document provides a framework for commissioners to develop more community services for people with learning disabilities and /or autism.

 - Service model for commissioners of health and social care services (published October 2015) – this outlines what good services for people with learning disabilities and/or autism should look like.

-- Care and Treatment Review: Policy and Guidance (published October 2015) – this document outlines what a Care and Treatment Review (CTR) is, what it should involve, when it should be used and the required standards for CTRs.
+- Dynamic Support Register and Care (Education) and Treatment Review: Policy and Guidance (published January 2023) – this document outlines what Dynamic Support Registers are, what a Care (Education) and Treatment Review (C(E)TR) is, what it should involve, when it should be used and the required standards for CTRs.

-- Care and Treatment Reviews – toolkit for commissioners (published October 2015) – this toolkit has a range of materials to support commissioners on Care and Treatment Reviews, and includes information in easy read for people with learning disabilities and/or autism and their families.
+- C(E)TR guidance and tools for commissioners, panels and people providing care (published January 2023) – this toolkit has a range of materials to support commissioners on Care (Education) and Treatment Reviews, and includes information in easy read for people with a learning disability, autistic people and their families.

 - Winterbourne View – Time for Change (published November 2014) – this report was commissioned by NHS England and outlines Sir Stephen Bubb’s recommendations to transform the commissioning of services for people with learning disabilities and/or autism.